Tropical marine climate: Ecosystem adaptations

 The ecosystems of the tropical marine climate have to adapt to the dry season.
 Plants during the dry season must conserve water/moisture.
-However, the extent of the adaptation depends much on the annual rainfall.
+However, the extent of the adaptation depends greatly on the annual rainfall.

 Hygrophytic ecosystems occur when there is a short dry period with a few rain showers.
 The soil in this ecosystem holds adequate water for plant growth.
 Most of the tropical marine ecosystems are close to true rain forests.

 Mesophytic ecosystem

 The mesophytic ecosystem is also known as a semi-evergreen forest.
 It is found where there is a long dry season that has little rainfall.
 There is less vegetation than in a rainforest.
 There are only two tree stories; trees shed their leaves or have very small leaves.
 This provides the plants a way to conserve moisture.

 There are fewer epiphytes than a rain forest has as the canopy is dry.
 In the dry season the ground is covered by leaves that will not decay until the soil is moist.
 The trees often flower during the dry season and start to grow during the wet season.
-The soil is usually latasol.
+The soil is usually laterite.